Major revision January 1990

 EU481 The protection and enhancement of the natural environment, equitable distribution and conservation of scarce resources and the transfer of the benefits of the environment to future generations both in the EU and elsewhere.

-EU482 Climate change means we must slow and eventually halt the extraction of fossil fuels.
+EU482 The Climate Emergency means we must slow and eventually halt the extraction of fossil fuels.
 EU corporations are working hard to open up new sources of fossil fuels from the Artic to the Amazon.
-A realistic policy framework for tackling climate change must focus on reducing this drive towards unsustainable exploitation.
+A realistic policy framework for tackling the climate emergency must focus on reducing this drive towards unsustainable exploitation.
 Approaches that reduce consumption of fossil fuels are necessary but insufficient.

 EU502 The Euratom Treaty should be rapidly brought to an end.
 In the meantime, the Treaty should become subject to oversight by the European Parliament, and to the ordinary legislative procedure.
 A new Energy Chapter in the Treaty of European Union should promote the use of renewable energy sources, energy efficiency, and sustainable energy sources.
 The Chapter should deal with all matters relating to energy generation in a coherent , comprehensive and balanced fashion.